 Since you will be withdrawing your retirement savings over multiple years/decades there is a risk of currency value fluctuations as well.

 Hope this long post on 401k withdrawal strategies has helped you in providing some information for your withdrawal.
 Please note that the Tax laws change time to time, so always get more info on official government websites as well just as I explained in my disclaimer page.
-Please let me know what strategy you have followed in your case in the comments section.
+Please let me know if you are aware of or have used any other 401k withdrawal strategies in the comments section.
 I will update this post if I find any new strategies.